bomberstudios/jekyll-repo-template/README.md

 A template for Jekyll 4, deployed to GitHub Pages using GitHub Actions, with local development using Docker.

 This project supports plugins and other features that are not available in the default GitHub Pages environment.
+For example, it installs the `jekyll-default-layout` plugin to set a default layout for all pages.

 It uses the excellent [Just the Docs](https://just-the-docs.com/) theme, check their docs for more information on how to customize it.